emilieallen/DSI-Capstone/README.md

 **Random Forest**

-Supervised learning algorithm using ensemble learning method for regression.
+A supervised learning algorithm using ensemble learning method for regression.
 A Random Forest uses multiple decision trees and a technique called bagging that involves training each decision tree on a different data sample where sampling is done with replacement.
 All predictions are then averaged.
 This technique provides a way to reduce overfitting and works well with strong and complex models.